What To Do When Your Dog Has A Tick

 • Feet

 Ticks vary in size between 1mm and 1cm long, depending on their age.
-They look like tiny spiders with reddish-brown, egg-shaped bodies.
-The tiny nymphs are often black and look a bit like a poppy seeds.
+They look like tiny spiders with a reddish-brown, egg-shaped body.
+The tiny nymphs are often black and look a bit like a poppy seed.
 This body becomes larger as it fills with blood.

 Where to check the Dog For Ticks